rodekruis/automated-cloud-detection/scripts/README.md

 `--norm-percentile` gives the percentile to normalize with.
 The Maxar images and the uploaded Biome dataset are already normalized so for them no extra normalization is needed.
 However, when training on a new dataset or inference with non Maxar images that need normalization it should be specified.
 Use a value of 2 for light normalization, 5 for medium and 10 for heavy.
 Since raw Biome data is significantly darker then Maxar data, a value of 10 is used previously.

 `--resize-factor` this factor is used to downsize Maxar data, so in case of inference.
-The resolution for the Biome training data is 30m, while the Maxar data has a resolution of 30cm, so to match this the Maxar data is resized by factor 100.
+The resolution for the Biome training data is 30m, while the Maxar data has a resolution of 1.24m, so to match this the Maxar data should be resized by 24.
+However, the model seems to work better when the data is resized 100 times.
 So when using a new training dataset this value should be changed according to the new resolution.

 ## main config